 - Applied Mathematics 1

-- Civil Engineering Construction
+- Civil Engineering Construction and CAD

 - Construction Materials Technology

 - Site Surveying 1

 - Applied Mathematics 2

 - Infrastructure Surveying and Asset Management

 - Fluids and Drainage Engineering

 - Geology and Soil Mechanics